Aurorastation/Aurora.3/.github/CONTRIBUTING.md

 # HTML UI Standards

 ### UI conversion policy
-Due to our current situation with 5 different HTML UI systems we are now enforcing new policy that all new uis without exception should be made in VueUi ui system.
-This policy also applies to editing existing uis, but there is few exceptions:
+Due to our current situation with 5 different HTML UI systems we are now enforcing a policy that all new UIs should be made using the VueUi UI system.
+This policy also applies to editing existing UIs, with the following exceptions:

  1. Modification is security / severe bug fix.
  0. It is typo fix.